cytfloar/serenajgu.github.io/_pages/about.md

 ## Hi there <i class="far fa-smile-beam"></i>
 <p class="smallfont">I am a Ph.D. applicant for admission in Fall 2024.
 I am currently a Clinical Research Assistant at Columbia Center for Eating Disorders, coordinating several research studies investigating risk and maintenance factors of eating disorders using neurocognitive tasks, fMRI, EEG, EMAs, and longitudinal approach.
 I completed my master's thesis examining self-referential processing bias in anorexia nervosa with drift-diffusion model under the mentorship of Dr. Lisa M. Ranzenhofer in 2022.

-I am interested in using computational modeling and a multi-method approach (neurocognitive tasks, neuroimaging, eye tracking, and EMAs) to identify transdiagnostic mechanisms and protective factors of psychopathology, including but not limited to eating, mood, and anxiety related disorders.
-Particularly, I aim to examine the visual information processing and decision-making attributed to "bottom-up" and "top-down" disturbances.
+I am interested in using computational modeling and a multi-method approach (neurocognitive tasks, neuroimaging, eye tracking, EMAs) to identify transdiagnostic mechanisms and protective factors of psychopathology, including but not limited to eating, mood, and anxiety related disorders.
 I am committed to developing novel evidence-based interventions for these disorders using an idiographic approach that targets person-specific maintenance and cultural factors.
 </p>

 ## Education <i class="fas fa-graduation-cap"></i>